telerik/blazor-docs/components/treeview/data-bind.md

 This lets you gather separate collections of data and/or use different models at each different level.
 Note that the data binding settings are per level, so a certain level will always use the same bindings, regardless of the model they represent and their parent.

->caption Example of hierarchical data that uses different models for the parent and the child
+>caption Example of hierarchical data that uses different models for the parent and the child.
+Using different models is not required.

 ````CSHTML
 @using Telerik.Blazor.Components.TreeView